18:20

 It's really just a matter of increasing our nervous system's capacity for intimacy.

-It's not generally a lack of love and relationship that keeps people feeling disconnected.
+Because what we found is it's not generally a lack of love and relationship that keeps people feeling disconnected.

-It's just really a lack of capacity,
+It's just really a lack of capacity.

 You know,

-Used against our nature,
+Used against our nature.

 Like people have forgotten what it's like to actually connect.